 At its core, Oblivion will likely seem to be a less refined and more dated version of Skyrim to the younger generations, and truth be told, it is exactly that.
 Back in 2006, Oblivion laid the foundation for the future of the Elder Scrolls series, so while the core formula definitely feels clunky compared to Skyrim (and by 2023 standards), it still holds up surprisingly well and is bound to appeal to any Elder Scrolls fan.

-The gameplay is quite similar, albeit it features plenty of the classic RPG elements that Skyrim eliminated in the name of streamlining and simplification, so leveling is a bit more complex.
-Other than that, you’ll find that Oblivion is quite similar to Skyrim in most respects.
+The gameplay is quite alike, although it includes many of the traditional RPG aspects that Skyrim removed to make things simpler and more streamlined, so leveling becomes a little more complicated.
+Apart from that, you’ll discover that Oblivion is quite comparable to Skyrim in most ways.

 Going back in time, you may find that the older Elder Scrolls titles might also be worth giving a try, although they are most definitely products of a different time.